Azure-Samples/active-directory-verifiable-credentials/ARM/README.md

 ## Prerequisites

-- Sign up for [Azure Active Directory Premium editions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-get-started-premium) or join the [Microsoft 365 Developer Program](https://aka.ms/o365devprogram) and create a time limited sandbox tenant. subscription in your tenant.
+- Sign up for [Azure Active Directory Premium editions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-get-started-premium) or join the [Microsoft 365 Developer Program](https://aka.ms/o365devprogram) and create a time limited sandbox tenant.
 - If you don't have Azure subscription, [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 The subscription must have the above Azure AD tenant as its directory.
 If it doesn't, you need to [switch directory](https://docs.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription) for the subscription.
 - Ensure that you have the [global administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-administrator) permission for the directory you want to configure.
 - Ensure that you have [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) 7.0.6 LTS-x64, PowerShell 7.1.3-x64, or later installed.
-- Ensure you have the [Azure Az](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.6.0) Powershell modeule installed.
+- Ensure that you have the [Azure Az](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.6.0) Powershell modeule installed.

 These scripts work on Windows, Mac and Linux, given you have installed the above powershell modules on your machine.